nostr-world/nostrworld2024/.github/ISSUE_TEMPLATE/keynote-submission.md

 ---
-name: Solo Talk Submission
+name: Keynote Submission
 about: Submit your talk idea for Nostriga!
 title: ''
-labels: 'Talk'
+labels: 'Keynote'
 assignees: ''

 ---